More than anything else, including their stupid spending on the Green New Deal.

 Linda's applying for hers at C-O-I-G-N.com.

-And be sure to select my last name, Hannity in the How did You Hear About Us section?
+And be sure to select my last name, Hannity, in the How Did You Hear About Us section.

 All right, we'll get some of your reaction to the interview last night.

-Uh, but yet in the meantime, let's go back to this interview.
+But yet, in the meantime, let's go back to this interview.

-The first time ever, Kamala Harris was pressed, and they couldn't wait to race out of there, as I told you earlier.
+The first time ever Kamala Harris was pressed, and they couldn't wait to race out of there, as I told you earlier.

-Here's Brett Bear and Kamala.
+Here's Brett Baer and Kamala.

 It's interesting you said turn the page, Madam Vice President.

-You were asked on two different shows last week, what, if anything you would do differently than President Biden.
+You were asked on two different shows last week, what, if anything, you would do differently than President Biden.

 Here's what you said.